oversword/super-small-state-machine/README.md

 Turn the arguments into an initial condition

-If a delay is configured, wait before starting execution

 ### Merge the initial condition with the default initial state

 Default to an empty change object